 AEMO's procedures set out how NMI Standing Data information is stored and maintained and how access is provided to parties who are entitled to access it.
 Further, for those jurisdictions that apply the NERL as a law of their jurisdiction, the NER provides for AEMO to develop and publish a scheme for a NMI Standing Data under clause 3.13.12A.
 The scheme must include provisions dealing with the rights of persons to access NMI Standing Data.
-AEMO's published schedule allows for, among other things, registered participants (including prospective retailers)38 to access the NMI
+AEMO's published schedule allows for, among other things, registered participants (including all retailers) to access the NMI Standing

-Prospective retailers refers to those retailers (who are also registered participants in the NEM) which are seeking to be the retailer for a consumer's supply point (that is, not a consumer's financially responsible market participant (FRMP).
+Includes retailers (who are registered participants in the NEM) which are seeking to be the retailer for a consumer's supply point (that is, not a consumer's financially responsible market participant (FRMP).

-Standing Data for the purposes of providing a retail customer with a quotation or proposal and entering a change of retailer request into the MSATS database.39 This appears to be inconsistent with the list of persons who are entitled to such access under rule 7.7(a) of the NER.
+Data for the purposes of providing a retail customer with a quotation or proposal and entering a change of retailer request into the MSATS database.
+This appears to be inconsistent with the list of persons who are entitled to such access under rule 7.7(a) of the NER.